LAKERS TOGETHER: Find out how we're moving forward.

 Export Policy As PDF

 Graduate Assistantships serve several functions.
-First, they provide graduate students with a part-time, paid work experience.
+First, they provide graduate students with part-time, paid work experience.
 Generally, this experience will be directly related to their field of study and will allow them to expand and/or apply their disciplinary knowledge and skills under supervision.